-1. Articulate the factors and competing parties in significant urban spatial conflicts (gentrification, policing, housing, capital, race, culture, urban renewal);

-2. Explain and name the tenets of different political ideologies and legal and extralegal government systems that manifest in urban politics;

-3. Relate the spatial conditions of cities to underlying laws and policies, social practices, ideological formations and capitalist structures;

-4. Identify contemporary practices of urban inhabitation that seek to resolve or transcend conflicts;

-5. Articulate the impact that the practices or urban design, landscape architecture and architecture have on and within urban political systems;
+- 1. Articulate the factors and competing parties in significant urban spatial conflicts (planning, zoning, policing, housing, capital, race, culture, urban design); - 2.
+Relate the spatial conditions of cities to underlying laws and policies, social practices, ideological formations and capitalist structures; - 3.
+Identify contemporary practices of engaging urban political systems on behalf of popular power; - 4.
+Articulate the impact that the practices or urban design, landscape architecture and architecture have on and within urban political systems; - 5.
+Understand that no built environment is politically neutral.

-6. Understand key case studies of political, racial and class struggle over urban space in St. Louis history.